Chapter 12 Bankruptcy

 Repayment Plans

 There will be a hearing that you, your Chapter 12 trustee, and any interested creditors must attend.
-This meeting will provide confirmation for your repayment plan.
+This meeting will confirm your repayment plan.

 Creating a Repayment Plan